 |History||HI347||History and Culture of the American South since 1865|

 A comprehensive and critical view of the American South.
 The South will be studied as a distinct geographic location that shaped American politics and culture.
 In addition, the course will chart the South’s history as an idea that altered how Americans perceived race, conservative politics, gender and sexuality, religion, and economics.
 A major theme of the course will be the southernization of American society.
 Students will become familiar with interpretive historical literature on the South and will examine representations of Dixie in popular music, film, collective memory, literature, and political culture.
-This course fulfills an
+Offered varying years.

 |History||HI350||Topics in Non-Western History|

 Applies to courses taught on a rotating basis that explore various aspects of and themes in non-Western history, including Asian, African, and topical courses.
 Prerequisites: CP195 and approval by the department.

 American freedom struggle from the 1890s to the late 20th century.
 This course will grapple with the basic inequalities and legal restrictions faced by people of color in the U.S. over a hundred year period.
 It will also cover the major attempts of whites and blacks to overcome institutional and social race prejudice.
 Students will study the rise of the NAACP, the formation of the liberal coalition, massive white resistance, the post-1950s civil rights movement, and the lives of a number of men and women who campaigned for and against racial justice.

 in political thought and culture with special focus on the various types of conservatism that emerged during the 20th century.
 Prerequisite: GO210 or instructor’s permission.